AeloveRim/SpiritOfGrit/docs/Gameplay Guide.md

 - Dragons take less damage from opponents that aren't you.
 As such, summons and hirelings are less effective against them.

 ## The Extra Quests Profile
-When I play Skyrim, I usually like to load it up with a bunch of quests I haven't played before.
-When my playthrough is done, I'll remove the ones I stumbled upon and add a bunch of new ones for the next playthrough.

-Since I'm going to do that for myself anyway, I figured I might as well leave it in for the people who want a lot more quests around !
-While I have personally played through all the modded quests in the main profile to ensure they work well and fit the Grit vision, the extra quests profile is completely untested.
-I can't guarantee the extra quests are good, fit in well, or even if they work fine in VR.
-It *should* be okay, and I will have done as much patching and research as possible without actually playing through the quests, but who knows !

-Safe to say, **only select the Extra Quests profile if you don't mind some potential jank** !
-If something doesn't work with this profile, get back to me on Discord and I'll see if I can make a patch.

-As I play through more quests, some will eventually be switched from the Extra Quests profile to the main Grit profile and others will likely be added.